 by Jun ZhouFounder at AirROI

-Data scraping is the automated extraction of publicly available information from websites and online platforms, typically using bots or scripts that parse HTML page content.
-In the short-term rental industry, data scraping is used to collect listing details, nightly rates, availability, and review data from platforms like Airbnb and Vrbo for market analysis, competitive research, and investment underwriting.
+Data scraping (also called web scraping) is the automated extraction of publicly available information from websites using bots or scripts that send HTTP requests, load pages, and parse HTML to pull specific fields.
+In short-term rentals, scraping is used to collect listing prices, availability calendars, review counts, and property attributes from platforms like Airbnb and Vrbo — historically as the only way to build market datasets before structured APIs became available.

 Key Takeaways

-• It is commonly used for market analysis, competitor monitoring, and building revenue management datasets
+• It is used for market analysis, competitor monitoring, and building revenue management datasets — but carries meaningful legal and operational risk

-• Scraping typically violates platform Terms of Service, even when the data is publicly visible
+• Scraping violates Airbnb's and Vrbo's Terms of Service even when the underlying data is publicly visible

 How Data Scraping Works

-1. Target identification -- The scraper identifies the URLs to extract data from (e.g., search result pages, individual listing pages)
+1. Target identification — The scraper maps the URLs to visit: search-result pages, individual listing pages, calendar widgets

-2. HTTP requests -- The script sends HTTP requests to load each page, often rotating IP addresses and user agents to mimic normal browsing
+2. HTTP requests — The script sends requests to load each page, often rotating IP addresses and user agents to avoid detection

-3. HTML parsing -- The response HTML is parsed using libraries (BeautifulSoup, Scrapy, Puppeteer) to locate data elements by their CSS selectors or XPath
+3. HTML parsing — Libraries like BeautifulSoup, Scrapy, or Puppeteer locate data elements by their CSS selectors or XPath expressions

-4. Data extraction -- Specific fields are extracted: price, title, rating, location, amenities, calendar availability
+4. Data extraction — Specific fields are pulled: nightly rate, title, review score, amenities, availability grid

-5. Storage -- Extracted data is stored in a database or spreadsheet for analysis
+5. Storage — Extracted records are written to a database or spreadsheet

-6. Repeat -- The process runs on a schedule (daily, weekly) to track changes over time
+6. Scheduled re-runs — The process repeats daily or weekly to track changes over time

 Common Data Points Extracted